How to Set Up a Domain Controller: A Step-by-Step Guide

 Step 5: Verify the Domain Controller Configuration

-3. Test DNS resolution and authentication:
+3. Next, test DNS resolution and authentication:

 Best Practices for Domain Controller Setup